-Since the upgrade of VISIR, the N-band $8-13\mu m$ low resolution (LR) spectroscopy only requires one exposure to cover the entire $8-13\mu m$ range.
-This is achieved by replacing the former grisms by a new prism with $R \simeq 300$ for a 0'.3 slit.
-The sensitivities reached with the new setup are $\sim 40 \, \text{mJy}$ at $10\sigma/1h$ in the clean regions of the spectrum, which is slightly better than for the individual wavelengths settings of the old setup.
+Since the upgrade of VISIR, the N-band $8 - 13\mu$ m low resolution (LR) spectroscopy only requires one exposure to cover the entire $8 - 13\mu$ m range.
+This is achieved by replacing the former grisms by a new prism with $R \simeq 300$ for a 0''.3 slit.
+The sensitivities reached with the new setup are ~ 40 mJy at $10\sigma/1$ h in the clean regions of the spectrum, which is slightly better than for the individual wavelengths settings of the old setup.
 The largest gain, however, comes from the possibility to obtain the spectrum in the entire N-band in one shot, reducing the observing time by a factor of four.
 The median and minimum low resolution sensitivities observed during commissioning are shown in Fig. 9.
-Offered slits have widths of 0.4'', 0.75'' and 1''.
+Offered slits have widths of 0.4", 0.75" and 1".

-Medium resolution: offered wavelength ranges
+4.2.4 Medium resolution: offered wavelength ranges

-The medium resolution (MR) mode has not been re-commissioned yet and is hence currently not offered.
+The medium resolution (MR) mode is pending to be re-commissioned and is hence not offered yet.